 While working in Samuel Cody school, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Mat Jenkins if you are working in the Secondary or primary school and can be found in the Deputy Headteachers office in the main building.
-If you are working at Cody Oaks, this is Rebekah Brumby and she can be found in her office in Cody Oaks.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Sharon Chinnappa, Luke Strain or Rebekah Brumby and can be found in the Secondary, Primary or Cody Oaks buildings.